 (d) Multibranch Party.
 For the purpose of Section 10(c) of this Agreement:-

-Party A is not a Multibranch Party.
+Party A is a Multibranch Party and may act through its Toronto, New York, London, Tokyo, Singapore, Australian (Melbourne and Sydney) Offices and any other Office agreed to by the parties in a relevant Confirmation.

 Party B is not a Multibranch Party.